rzabolotin/my_articles/rzabolotin.hashnode.dev/2021.07.02 simple logging in python/article.md

 # Notifiers

-Well, in addition, you can use the wonderful  [notifiers](https://github.com/liiight/notifiers)  library (installed separately), in which many different notification options are already configured
+Well, in addition, you can use the wonderful  [notifiers](https://github.com/liiight/notifiers)  library (installed separately), in which there are a lot of already configured notifiers.

 ```
 import notifiers